sreenivas9949/Power-Bi/Super Market Sales/Readme.md

 ### 6.Average Sales Quantity and Profit by Time
 This tracks performance throughout the day (from 10:00 to 19:00).Here Gross income (dark blue) shows high volatility with significant spikes, particularly around 13:00 and 16:00 (4:00 PM).

+## Dax Formulas Used
+* Gross Income = SUM(Sales[gross income]
+* Product Sold = SUM('Sales'[Quantity])

+## Conclusion
+The analysis indicates that both online and offline sales show stable performance across all branches and cities.
+Product lines like Electronic Accessories and Food & Beverages continue to perform well, while other categories offer potential for growth through targeted promotions.
+Customer satisfaction levels are strong, and the balanced gender ratio suggests wide customer appeal.
+To further improve performance based on this analysis:

+* Certain product lines drive higher sales, indicating key areas for revenue growth.

+* Customer purchasing behavior and payment preferences are balanced, showing flexibility in transactions.

+* Time-based sales trends highlight peak periods for targeted promotions and optimized staffing.

+* Focusing on high-performing products and operational strategies can improve overall business performance and profitability.

+#### These actions will help the supermarket enhance profitability, improve customer satisfaction, and strengthen its position across both online and offline sales channels.